bokshi-gh/http-library/README.md

 - Create and handle HTTP requests and responses
 - Can be used as both an HTTP server and an HTTP client
-- Uses [this](https://github.com/bokshi-gh/http-codec) library to encode and decode HTTP requests and responses
+- Uses [bokshi-gh/http-codec](https://github.com/bokshi-gh/http-codec) library to encode and decode HTTP requests and responses
+- Includes [nlohmann/json](https://github.com/nlohmann/json) for parsing and serializing JSON data
-- Uses [this](https://github.com/bokshi-gh/dotenv-cpp) utility to directly load environment variables from a file
+- Includes [bokshi-gh/dotenv-cpp](https://github.com/bokshi-gh/dotenv-cpp) utility for loading environment variables directly from a file

 ---